 Sandakan, Borneo, MalaysiaWelcome to Borneo.
 Today choose from two optional excursions.
 One tour offers you the unique opportunity to meet Borneo's famous resident Orangutans at the Sepilok Orang Utan Center, a rehabilitation project for orphaned orangutans.
 The tour also brings you to the Labuk Bay Proboscis Monkey Sanctuary.
-Alternatively, choose a full-day excursions that includes these stops as well as a a boat cruise on the Lower Kinabatangan River Sanctuary.
-Start from the waters of the Sulu Sea of Sandakan Town through a magnificent scenery of the mangrove forest as well in search of primates especially the endemic Proboscis Monkeys, birds, and other wildlife.
+Alternatively, choose a full-day excursion that includes these stops as well as a boat cruise on the Lower Kinabatangan River Sanctuary.
+Start from the waters of the Sulu Sea of Sandakan Town through a magnificent scenery of the mangrove forest as well in search of primates, especially the endemic Proboscis Monkeys, birds, and other wildlife.

 At SeaIf you haven't already, perhaps use this day at sea to take advantage of your ship's many luxurious amenities.

 Tagbilaran, Bohol, PhilippinesFrom the port, embark your coach for an optional coach tour to the Chocolate Hills - the most famous tourist attraction in the area.
 From a distance they look like huge candy drops someone had placed here and there to lure the eyes and tempt the lips.
 They change in color with the season but the name is more justified during the summer when the hill grasses finally turn to deep brown.
 Photo stops and a short walk are planned to appreciate this spectacular sight.
-Next, visit the Tarsier Conservation Center to look for the tarsier, a miniature creature with owl-liked eyes, big ears, long thin tail and wooly fur endemic to the province.
+Next, visit the Tarsier Conservation Center to look for the tarsier, a miniature creature with owl-liked eyes, big ears, long thin tail and woolly fur endemic to the province.
 Next, make your way to the Loboc River for a Bohol-inspired lunch and cruise.
-On your way back to the ship, stop last at the Baclayon Church and Museum, a enturies-old stone church houses a museum containing a collection of religious art, ecclesiastical vestments, and librettos of church music printed in Latin on animal skins.
+On your way back to the ship, stop last at the Baclayon Church and Museum, a centuries-old stone church that houses a museum containing a collection of religious art, ecclesiastical vestments, and librettos of church music printed in Latin on animal skins.

 Boracay, PhilippinesCall in Borocay today and choose from two optional excursions to discover the area.
 You can choose to board outrigger canoes to go "island hopping" to discover beaches on the inner island, including Bolabog and Crystal Cove on Laurel Island.
 Another exciting and informative way to cruise around Boracay is by means of glass bottom boat which allows you to see the diversity of the Philippines Sea flora and fauna as you pass from one island to the other.

-Manila, PhilippinesArrive in legendary Manila, choose from several optional excursions today.
+Manila, PhilippinesArrive in legendary Manila and choose from several optional excursions today.
 Join a guided tour of Corregidor Island.
 Shaped like a tadpole, the island is located at the entrance to Manila Bay.
-Today it is is a symbol of determined resistance of Filipino and American soldiers against Japanese invaders during World War II.
+Today it is a symbol of determined resistance of Filipino and American soldiers against Japanese invaders during World War II.
 "The Rock," as it is often referred to, is accessible by an hour's ferry ride from Manila.
 You can also choose to explore Manila City.
 Stop first at the Ayala Museum.
 Travel along the Ayala Avenue, known as the "Wall Street of the Philippines" on your way to the Ayala Museum, an art and history museum located in Makati City, Metro Manila.
 It is considered one of the most important private institutions of Philippines art and culture.
 Then stop at the San Agustin Church and Monastery and Fort Santiago on your way back to the ship.

 At SeaOn your last two days at sea, spend time reminiscing about all that you have seen and done on your Indonesian adventure.
 Relax and prepare for the last stop on your voyage.

 Hong KongArrive in Hong Kong today.
 Choose from two excursions to learn more.
 Discover the Hong Kong Lifestyle on a coach tour or the city, which brings you to the Taoist Tin Hau Temple, Wet Market, on a ride aboard the world's only double-decker tram, and to the historic Western District - the oldest Chinese settlement in Hong Kong.
-Alternatively, Explore some of Hong Kong's most scenic and popular landmarks during a memorable orientation tour of the island.
+Alternatively, explore some of Hong Kong's most scenic and popular landmarks during a memorable orientation tour of the island.
 Depart the pier for Hong Kong Island via the Harbor Tunnel, and begin your tour with an ascent of Victoria Peak.
 Upon arrival, exit your coach to join the Peak Tram for the exciting ascent, then rejoin your coach at the top.
 Continue on to the southern side of the island to Aberdeen, an old fishing town, and conclude in Stanley Market.